polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 If you click the _"Submit"_ button, you will see that your console window gives you an error.
 This is because we have still not yet created our backend file responsible for executing as we submit chat messages to the server.
-Open up your Magic Dashboard with the [localhost:4200](http://localhost:4200/) URL in a different browser window, log in with your root account, and open the _"IDE"_ menu item.
+Open up your Magic Dashboard with the [localhost:4200](http://localhost:4200/) URL in a different browser window, log in with your root account, and open the _"Hyper IDE"_ menu item.
 Then do _exactly as follows_.

 1. Click the _"modules"_ folder